flume/enthistory/README.md

 ```

 In addition to installing enthistory, you need to create two files in your `ent` directory: `entc.go` and `generate.go`.
-The `entc.go` file should contain the following code:
+The `entc.go` file should contain code similar to below:

 ```go
 //go:build ignore